ajoh504/referenceguides/Python.md

 # Python
-A guide on built-in functions, built-in methods, classes, and the standard library.
+A guide on built-in functions, built-in methods, the standard library, third-party modules, and classes.
 All examples were used on Python v.
 3.10.2

 ### try and except statements